TshireletsoMentor/darkly-1/11_Brute_force/Resources/the_tea.md

 ## Resolve

-Use checks & validation to only allow complex passwords with a combination of upperase characters, numbers, symbols & lowercase characters.
+User checks & validation to only allow complex passwords with a combination of upperase characters, numbers, symbols & lowercase characters.

 ## Resources